 The first term $\sigma_{ij}^{\mathrm{L},0} = \tau e^2 n \delta_{ij} / m$ is the conventional longitudinal electrical conductivity, with the electron density $n = \int_{\bm{\pi}} f_0$ with $f_0 = f_{\mathrm{eq}}(\bm{\pi}^2/2m)$.
 The second term $\sigma_{ij}^{\mathrm{L},G}$ is the correction of the longitudinal electrical conductivity arising from the Riemannian metric.
 This correction is given by

 Here, $n' = \partial n / \partial \mu$.
-The first term in Eq.~(\ref{eq_cond_LG}) arises from nonadiabatic effects at order $J^{-1}$, which mechanism corresponds to the mass enhancement, whereas the second term is independent of $J$ and is obtained within the adiabatic approximation, which mechanism corresponds to the repulsive potential.
+The first term in Eq.~(\ref{eq_cond_LG}) arises from nonadiabatic effects at order $J^{-1}$, whose mechanism corresponds to the mass enhancement, whereas the second term is independent of $J$ and is obtained within the adiabatic approximation, whose mechanism corresponds to the repulsive potential.
 The third term

 is the transverse electrical conductivity known as the topological Hall effect (THE).
 This Hall conductivity is independent of $J$ and is obtained within the adiabatic approximation.